pschatzmann/arduino-libsbc/README.md

 ```
 This has the advantage that you can easily get the latest code updates by just executing the command ```git pull```

+## Documentation

+I recommend to use this library together with my [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools).
+This is just one of many __codecs__ that I have collected so far: Further details can be found in the [Encoding and Decoding Wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki/Encoding-and-Decoding-of-Audio) of the Audio Tools.